GoldenToro/mubi-downloader/README.md

     * Manually install each library specified in 'requirements.txt'.
     * Run 'pip install -r requirements.txt'
 3. Install [shaka-packager](https://github.com/shaka-project/shaka-packager/releases/tag/v2.6.1) and [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE/releases)
-4. Once installed, add the folders where the tools are installed to your system's `PATH` environment variable.

-   - On Windows:

-     1. Open the Start menu and search for "Environment Variables".
-     2. Click "Edit the system environment variables".
-     3. Click the "Environment Variables" button.
-     4. Under "System variables", scroll down and find "Path", then click "Edit".
-     5. Click "New" and enter the path to the folder where each tool is installed.
-     6. Click "OK" to close all the windows.
+4. Copy the .exe files for shaka-packager and N_m3u8DL-RE into the same folder that contains the mubi_downloader.py file.

 ## Usage

 1. Open the `mubi_downloader.py` file in a text editor.
-2. Replace all the 'ADDHERE' strings with the relevant data, which can be obtained by watching your network traffic when streaming a movie from MUBI.
+2. Replace all the 'ADDHERE' in the "SETTINGS" at the beginning of the file with the relevant data, which can be obtained by watching your network traffic when streaming a movie from MUBI.
 Most of these elements can be obtained from a single URL.
    - For example, to get the movie ID (in the URL) and the Authorization Bearer (in the headers), filter for the word "viewing" in your network traffic manager.
    - Then, search for "cenc" to get the value for the header "dt-custom-data:".
 Copy this value and paste it into the corresponding one in the script.
-3. Edit the folder path, and thats it.
+3. Steps 1 & 2 only need to be performed the first time you use the script.
+For each subsequent movie, only the Movie ID is required.
 4. Open your terminal and navigate to the directory containing the `mubi_downloader.py` file. (or add it to PATH)
 5. Run the following command in your terminal:

     ```
+    python mubi_downloader.py MovieID
+    ```

+   or

+    ```
-    python mubi_downloader.py
+    python mubi_downloader.py "MovieID1,MovieID2" PATH:\TO\OUTPUT\FOLDER
     ```

 6. If you entered all the details correctly, your movie will start downloading.

 ## Legal Notice